Compile-time

 String

-with hex-encoded and optionally bit-padded contents as a Slice
+, containing hex-encoded and optionally bit-padded contents, into a Slice

 and embeds it into the contract.

-Contents are bit-padded if there’s an underscore _
+Contents are bit-padded if there is an underscore _

 .
-The padding removes all the trailing zeros and the last bit before them:
+Padding removes all trailing zeros and the last bit before them:

 // Not bit-paddedrawSlice("4a").loadUint(8); // 74, or 1001010 in binary